ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

+- Implement constant attitude and constant rate offboard examples for quad and vtol
 - Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles

 ### Known Issues